-Each medium will have a different set of deadlines (e.g., TV news has daily deadlines driven by the time of the newscasts, magazines have a longer lead of three to four months).
+Each medium will have a different set of deadlines (for example, TV news has daily deadlines driven by the time of the newscasts; magazines have a longer lead of three to four months).
 Make sure you send your communication accordingly.